leomozzer/Rekognition/README.md

 # Rekognition
-This application was created in Beck Et Al Brazil using an AWS Deeplens
+This application was created in Beck Et Al Brazil using an AWS Deeplens.

 <h4>Preparation</h4>
 <ul>